 Professor Zimmerman's research and teaching interests involve financial and managerial accounting.
-In 2004, he and Professor Ross L. Watts (at M.I.T.) received the American Accounting Association Seminal Contribution to the Accounting Literature Award, the most prestigious research award in the field of accounting.
+In 2004, he and Professor Ross L. Watts (at MIT) received the American Accounting Association Seminal Contribution to the Accounting Literature Award, the most prestigious research award in the field of accounting.
 They received the American Institute of Certified Public Accountants Award in 1979 and 1980 for their joint papers.
 Zimmerman was the 1978 winner of the Competitive Manuscript Award, sponsored by the American Accounting Association, for his paper, "The Costs and Benefits of Cost Allocation."
 The Watts/Zimmerman research, which has come to be called "positive theories of accounting," seeks to understand the costs and benefits of various accounting procedures.
 He and Watts co-authored a book, Positive Accounting Theory, published by Prentice-Hall in 1986.

-Zimmerman's current research includes: "Asymmetric Sensitivity of C.E.O.
-Cash Compensation to Stock Returns," with

-Andrew J. Leone and Joanna Shuang Wu (Journal of Accounting and Economics); "Unintended Consequences of Granting Small Firms Exemptions from Securities Regulation: Evidence from the Sarbanes-Oxley Act," with Feng Gao and Joanna Shuang Wu (Journal of Accounting Research); and "The Joint Effects of Materiality Thresholds and Voluntary Disclosure Incentives on Firms' Disclosure Decisions," with Shane Heitzman and Charles Wasley (Journal of Accounting and Economics 2008 Conference).
+Zimmerman's current research includes: "Corporate Governance Myths: Comments on Armstrong, Guay, and Weber," with James A. Brickley (Journal of Accounting and Economics); "Unintended Consequences of Granting Small Firms Exemptions from Securities Regulation: Evidence from the Sarbanes-Oxley Act," with Feng Gao and Joanna Shuang Wu (Journal of Accounting Research); and "The Joint Effects of Materiality Thresholds and Voluntary Disclosure Incentives on Firms' Disclosure Decisions," with Shane Heitzman and Charles Wasley (Journal of Accounting and Economics).

-The fifth edition of Managerial Economics and Organizational Architecture by James A. Brickley, Clifford W. Smith Jr. and Jerold L. Zimmerman was published by McGraw-Hill/ Irwin in 2009.
+The fifth edition of Managerial Economics and Organizational Architecture by James A. Brickley, Clifford W. Smith Jr. and Jerold L. Zimmerman was published by McGraw-Hill/Irwin in 2009.
 Brickley, Smith, Zimmerman and Janice Willett authored a popular version of this text entitled Designing Organizations to Create Value published by McGraw-Hill in 2003.
-The sixth edition of Zimmerman's textbook, Accounting for Decision Making and Control, was published by McGraw-Hill in 2009.
-Professors Cheryl McWatters (McGill University), Dale Morse (University of Oregon) and Zimmerman published an undergraduate accounting text, Management Accounting Analysis and Interpretation by Prentice Hall FT in 2008.
+The seventh edition of Zimmerman's textbook, Accounting for Decision Making and Control, was published by McGraw-Hill in 2011.

-Zimmerman is an editor of the Journal of Accounting and Economics.
+Zimmerman is a founding editor of the Journal of Accounting and Economics.
 He was also a distinguished faculty member of the American Accounting Association's Doctoral Consortium, and a visiting professor at Chinese University of Hong Kong, Hong Kong University of Science and Technology, Hong Kong University, and Hong Kong Polytechnic University.
 He is on the board of directors of IEC Electronics and on the company's audit and compensation committees.

-B.S. (cum laude), Finance, University of Colorado Ph.D., Business Administration, University of California at Berkeley
+BS (cum laude), Finance, University of Colorado PhD, Business Administration, University of California at Berkeley